Zak4sad/container_solutions_task/README.md

 - Clean K8s architecture ( DB / App separate).
 - No need to use init container(k8s) to import data as it's done automatically.
 - Implemented a CI/CD pipeline using Gitlab CI.
+- Implemented a CI/CD pipeline using Jenkins.
+- Push built artifact(s) to Jfro Artifactory.
+- Publish code coverage results in SonarQube.
 - Scan the Docker image for security vulnerabilities.
 - Configure a monitoring system using Prometheus.